 - Accepting platform risks

 For businesses serious about mobile app development, Adalo's maturity, features, and ecosystem make it the professional choice.
-While Softgen offers intriguing AI capabilities, its limitations and newness cannot compete with Adalo's comprehensive platform.
-As the no-code space evolves, Adalo's continued improvements and established foundation position it for long-term success, making it the recommended platform for 2025 app development projects.
+While Softgen offers intriguing AI capabilities for web apps, its limitations cannot compete with Adalo's comprehensive platform for native mobile deployment.

 Additional Resources